idris-lang/Idris2/INSTALL.md

   means on some systems the package you need to install will be named something more like `libgmp3-dev`.

-On Windows, it has been reported that installing via `MSYS2` works [MSYS2](https://www.msys2.org/).
-On Windows older than Windows 8, you may need to set an environment variable `OLD_WIN=1` or modify it in `config.mk`.
+On Windows, it has been reported that installing via [MSYS2](https://www.msys2.org/) works.
+Use the 'MSYS2 MinGW 64-bit' environment and install GCC by running `pacman -S mingw-w64-x86_64-gcc`.
+To support  Windows 7, you may need to set an environment variable `OLD_WIN=1` or add it to custom.mk (`echo OLD_WIN = 1 >> custom.mk`).

 On Raspberry Pi, you can bootstrap via Racket.